 IP encapsulates the segment which received from the transport layer by adding an IP header.
 The header is used to carry the packet to the appropriate host.
 The IP header remains in packet until it arrives at the destination host.

-Figure 1 illustrates how the transport layer PDU and how is then encapsulated by the network layer PDU to create an IP packet.
+Figure 1 illustrates how the transport layer PDU and how encapsulated by the network layer PDU to create an IP packet.

 The process of encapsulating data, layer by layer enables the services at the different layers to grow and scale without disturbing the other layers.
-This means the transport layer segments can be readily packaged by IPv4 or IPv6.
+This means the transport layer segments easily packaged by IPv4 or IPv6.